 “We thought that was the way it was supposed to be,” Arthur said Thursday, Nov.
 18, about a week after the difficult decision was made to put the 26-year-old mare down.
 “We found out real quick, because we had a lot of other horses after her, that that’s not the way it’s supposed to be.”

-The outstanding show mare and producer, whose offspring have won more than $1.6 million, was euthanized last week due to infirmities of old age.
-Though they know it was the right thing to do, the Cortes will miss the mare that reigned supreme most of her life at their property near Fairhope, Alabama.
+The outstanding show mare and producer was euthanized last week due to infirmities of old age.
+Though they are confident it was the right thing to do, the Cortes will miss the mare that reigned supreme most of her life at their property near Fairhope, Alabama.

 “She would whinny when she was ready for her hay or her [favorite treat] shredded carrots, and her daughter was right next door to her and she knew she was the queen,” Beverly Corte said, her voice filled with emotion.
 “But, [she was] just sweet as she could be.
 Loved people, loved children to come pet her and she just had not only great athletic skills, but she had the heart of a champion.